Strategic Control Caster Builds in DnD 5e

 Resilient

-Many of the control spells listed above require concentration, which means that any kobold with a slingshot can break your hold on the enemy party.
+Many control spells listed above require concentration, which means that any kobold with a slingshot can break your hold on the enemy party.
 Taking Resilient to gain proficiency in Constitution saving throws can go a long way in making you more reliable in combat.

 Telekinetic